 “Maybe I left it in the house?”

-“You had it with you,” I tell him.
-He nervously re-examines his pockets, the counter.
+“You had it with you,” I tell her.
+She nervously re-examines her pockets, the counter.

-“Excuse me,” he says to Vijay, “you haven’t seen my wallet, have you?”
+“Excuse me,” she says to Vijay, “you haven’t seen my wallet, have you?”

-Vijay dishes out for him a long pause and an ice-cold stare.
+Vijay dishes out for her a long pause and an ice-cold stare.

 “Mate,” he says, “are you implying something?”

-Jack’s strong eyebrows shoot a mile up his forehead.
+Jess’s strong eyebrows shoot a mile up her forehead.

 “I think maybe you want to say something to me.”